isomerpages/nlb-learning/_science/Tweens/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b> The Milky way Galaxy Facts | How do we know our Galaxy is spiral?
 (9:31) </b><br>
 Every wondered how we got a picture of the Milky Way?
 Or how know it is spiral?
-Learn more as they dive into the wonderful facts of the Milky Way.
+Learn more as they dive into the wonderful facts of the Milky Way. <br>
 			<small>Source: The Milky way Galaxy Facts | How do we know our Galaxy is spiral?
 (2021, 7 September).
 Think Tank. </small></p>
   </div>
 </div>